Food vs. fuel: Food price inflation

-From 1974 to 2005 real food prices (adjusted for inflation) dropped by 75%.
+From 1974 to 2005, real food prices (adjusted for inflation) dropped by 75%.
 Food commodity prices were relatively stable after reaching lows in 2000 and 2001.
 Therefore, recent rapid food price increases are considered extraordinary.
-A World Bank policy research working paper published in July 2008 found that the increase in food commodities prices was led by grains, with sharp price increases in 2005 despite record crops worldwide.
+A World Bank policy research working paper published in July 2008 found that the increase in food commodity prices was led by grains, with sharp price increases in 2005 despite record crops worldwide.
 From January 2005 until June 2008, maize prices almost tripled, wheat increased 127 percent, and rice rose 170 percent.
-The increase in grain prices was followed by increases in fats and oil prices in mid-2006.
+The increase in grain prices was followed by increases in fat and oil prices in mid-2006.
 On the other hand, the study found that sugar cane production has increased rapidly, and it was large enough to keep sugar price increases small except for 2005 and early 2006.
-The paper concluded that biofuels produced from grains have raised food prices in combination with other related factors between 70 and 75 percent, but ethanol produced from sugar cane has not contributed significantly to the recent increase in food commodities prices.
+The paper concluded that biofuels produced from grains have raised food prices in combination with other related factors by between 70 and 75 percent, but ethanol produced from sugar cane has not contributed significantly to the recent increase in food commodities prices.

 An economic assessment report published by the OECD in July 2008 found that "the impact of current biofuel policies on world crop prices, largely through increased demand for cereals and vegetable oils, is significant but should not be overestimated.
 Current biofuel support measures alone are estimated to increase average wheat prices by about 5 percent, maize by around 7 percent and vegetable oil by about 19 percent over the next 10 years."